Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs fell from 298 → 259 per 100k (−13%)._

 Type 2 diabetes is the quintessential lifestyle-driven chronic disease.
 It develops when the body can no longer use insulin effectively, leading to persistent high blood sugar that silently damages blood vessels, kidneys, eyes, and nerves.
 Beyond its direct complications, diabetes multiplies the risk of cardiovascular disease, making it one of the most important drivers of premature mortality in the US.
-From 2010 to 2021, the age-standardized YLL rate fell from 298 → 259 per 100k (−13%), reflecting progress in diagnosis, treatment, and awareness.

-The drivers of Type 2 diabetes are unusually well defined:
+**Key risk contributors (GBD 2021)**

 - High body-mass index (39k DALYS, strong evidence).
 - Particulate matter pollution and smoking (moderate evidence)

 Behavioral risks; smoking, low physical activity, diets low in fiber/whole grains, and consumption of processed meats and sugary drinks collectively account for tens of thousands of DALYs.

+**Risk Factor Table**

 | Risk Name                              | Outcome Name             |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type                   |
 |:---------------------------------------|:-------------------------|---------------------:|--------------:|:----------------------------|:----------------------------|